Versant Ventures

 Series C in 2012

-Zyga Technology, Inc. is a medical device company focused on developing and commercializing minimally invasive products for underserved conditions of the lumbar spine.
-The company offers the SImmetry Sacroiliac Joint Fusion System, which provides a surgical solution for sacroiliac joint fusion, addressing issues such as joint disruptions and degenerative sacroiliitis.
-Additionally, Zyga is working on the Glyder Facet Restoration System, an investigational device aimed at treating chronic facetogenic pain.
-Founded in 2008 and based in Minnetonka, Minnesota, Zyga Technology has assembled a skilled team with extensive experience in the spine industry.
-As of late 2017, Zyga operates as a subsidiary of RTI Surgical, Inc.
+Zyga Technology, Inc. is a medical device company focused on the research, design, development, and commercialization of minimally invasive products aimed at addressing underserved conditions of the lumbar spine.
+Founded in 2008 and headquartered in Minnetonka, Minnesota, the company offers the SImmetry Sacroiliac Joint Fusion System, which provides a surgical solution for sacroiliac joint fusion in patients with conditions such as sacroiliac joint disruptions and degenerative sacroiliitis.
+Additionally, Zyga is developing the Glyder Facet Restoration System, an investigational device intended to treat chronic facetogenic pain.
+The company is supported by a team of experienced engineers, marketing personnel, and management dedicated to advancing medical devices in the spine industry.
+Zyga Technology operates as a subsidiary of RTI Surgical, Inc.

 Glumetrics